microhobby/blog/TOP-TECHS-2020.md

 - My Winner: **UNO Platform**
 - Highlighted: **Total Cross**

 This year I also tested and worked with several GUI frameworks, focused on Embedded Linux.
 UNO Platform itself is not new, but support for Linux was announced this last year.
 And even if it was announced as a preview it has a very good support.
 Being able to use XAML and C# to work with the Embedded Linux GUI is AMAZING.
-Use the framework is very easy, runs with X11 or Wayland and it is not necessary to compile anything else to run in the `arm` architecture, everything comes in the NuGet packages is very straightforward.
+Use the framework is very easy, runs with X11 or Wayland and it is not necessary to compile anything else to run in the `armv7` or `armv8` architectures, everything comes in the NuGet packages is very straightforward.
+Also have a amazing community and documentation.
+I would say that the Uno Platform was one of the main findings of my 2020 year.
+In love 😍

 The highlight goes to Total Cross.
 I had the opportunity to test and work with the framework this year.
-First that the framework is developed by Brazilians, then it already earns points 😝.
+First that the framework is developed by Brazilians (I'm Brazilian so...), then it already earns points 😝.
 It has its own virtual machine for a Java subset, generates very small footprint deployment files (great for systems with low memory storage) and also runs well without the need for a GPU.
 There are still some issues of interoperability with native libraries, but this feedback has already been received by the Total Cross team and they are working on it (there is already something in preview).
 So keep an eye on Total Cross because it promises.

 ### Best Tech of 2020